trejsu/schedules-coding-assignment/README.md

 #### Result

-The final result of `Scheduler::createSchedule` is following schedule:
+The final result of `Scheduler::createSchedule` is the following schedule:

 `[[3],[3],[0,2],[0,2],[3],[3],[1,2],[1,2],[0,1],[1]]`